elastic/elasticsearch-rs/CONTRIBUTING.md

       An id must always be provided for a delete script API call, so the `delete_script()` function must accept it as a value.

-### Current development setup

-The required toolchain for packages in the workspace are controlled by a `rust-toolchain` file in the root of each package.

-`elasticsearch` package compiles and runs with rust stable.
-`api_generator` and `yaml_test_runner` packages require rust nightly.

 ### Coding style guide

 The repository adheres to the styling enforced by `rustfmt`.

 #### Formatting

-Rust code can be formatted using [`rustfmt`](https://github.com/rust-lang/rustfmt).
-Follow the instructions to install.
+Rust code can be formatted using [`rustfmt`](https://github.com/rust-lang/rustfmt) through cargo make.

 To format all packages in a workspace, from the workspace root